Curtis Hixon Hall: Decline and demolition

 Curtis Hixon Hall was considered small and outdated by the mid-1980s and was relegated to hosting smaller events such as small trade shows and local events such as high school graduations while most sporting events and concerts shifted to places like the USF Sun Dome (which opened in 1980) and the nearby restored Tampa Theater.

-When the much larger Tampa Convention Center opened in 1990 and Tampa began making plans to build a new downtown sports arena (the future Amalie Arena, which opened in 1996), city leaders agreed that Curtis Hixon Hall had outlived its usefulness.
+When the much larger Tampa Convention Center opened in 1990 and Tampa began making plans to build a new downtown sports arena (the future Benchmark International Arena, which opened in 1996), city leaders agreed that Curtis Hixon Hall had outlived its usefulness.
 Mayor Sandy Freedman's administration decided to tear down the building and replace it with Curtis Hixon Park.
 Demolition of the facility began in 1993 and the park was dedicated in 1995.
 Aquamarine-colored tiles from the hall were set into each bench at the park.

 The site was redeveloped again in the late 2000s to integrate the area into the city's Riverwalk project.
 A new Tampa Museum of Art and the Glazer Children's Museum opened in 2010 on the footprint of Curtis Hixon Hall, while the open space immediately to the south became a redesigned Curtis Hixon Waterfront Park.